geofflangenderfer/journal/journal.md

 - plan next day the night before
 - download all required info
 - wifi off until daily goals completed

 ## Recap
+Ok, tomorrow is the start of no-wifi-til-goal-completion strat.
+Tonight, I need to grab everything I may need because I won't have internet all day.

+## Goals
+- 5 hours deep work
+- 4 leetcode
+- 1 epi
+- 11pm bedtime
+- no sugar
+- meditation

+## Schedule

+   9-9.5: meditate
+9.5-10.5: leetcode 1
+ 10.5-11: solution
+   11-12: leetcode 2
+ 12-12.5: solution
+12.5-1.5: leetcode 3
+   1.5-2: solution
+     2-3: leetcode 4
+   3-3.5: solution
+   3.5-4: meditate
+     4-5: epi 1
+   5-5.5: solution
+7.5-10.5: class; add dfs/bfs/insertion sort flashcards; 1 flashcards round
+      11: bedtime

+# 03-11-21
+Ready to start the no-wifi-til-goal-completion strategy.
+In between where I'm at and the impact I want to have is all the work.
+I need to focus daily to compound over time.
+Compounding isn't limited to finance.
+That's a good tweet.

+FOrgot to download solutions.
+WIll turn on internet to grab them then turn it directly off.

+## 3 things I'm Grateful for
+- opportunity to be a light to friends and family
+- opportunity to build a family with a Amazon salary as foundation
+- opportunity to overcome health issues (skin, hemhorrhoids, warts)

+## Goals
++ meditate
+- 5 hours deep work
+- 4 leetcodes
+- 1 epi
+- get something done during class

+## Schedule & Distraction Log

+   9-9.5: meditate
+9.5-10.5: leetcode 1
+ 10.5-11: solution
+   11-12: leetcode 2
+ 12-12.5: solution
+12.5-1.5: leetcode 3
+   1.5-2: solution
+     2-3: leetcode 4
+   3-3.5: solution
+   3.5-4: meditate
+     4-5: epi 1
+   5-5.5: solution
+7.5-10.5: class; add dfs/bfs/insertion sort flashcards; 1 flashcards round
+      11: bedtime

+### revision
+wakeup/meditation went over a bit

+     9-10: meditate
+    10-11: leetcode 1
+  11-11.5: solution
+11.5-12.5: leetcode 2
+   12.5-1: solution
+      1-2: leetcode 3
+    2-2.5: solution
+  2.5-3.5: leetcode 4
+    3.5-4: solution
+    4-4.5: meditate
+  4.5-5.5: epi 1
+    5.5-6: solution
+    6-7.5: dinner
+ 7.5-10.5: class; add dfs/bfs/insertion sort flashcards; 1 flashcards round
+       11: bedtime
+### revision
+poop, cleaner, twitter/youtube rabbit hole, poop again These threw me off.
+But, let's salvage the day.

+     4-5: leetcode 1
+   5-5.5: solution
+ 5.5-6.5: leetcode 2
+   6.5-7: solution
+   7-7.5: dinner
+7.5-10.5: class; add dfs/bfs/insertion sort flashcards; 1 flashcards round
+      11: bedtime
+## Batched Internet Searches

+## Recap

+# 03-12-21
+I've been struggling the last few days, but I'll get back on track.

+It will make it all the sweeter when I do.

+## 3 things I'm Grateful for
+- opportunity to be a light to friends and family
+- opportunity to build a family foundation from Amazon salary
+- opportunity to overcome health issues (skin in bad shape, hemorrhoids, warts)

+## Goals
+- no sugar
+- meditate
+- 5 hours study
+- finish ocaml intro

+## Schedule & Distraction Log
+10-12: ocaml
+12-12.5: walk
+12.5-

+### revision
+I'm going to free flow for a bit.
+Get in the groove.

+## Batched Internet Searches

+## Recap

+# 03-13-21
+I like experimenting.
+I like doign things I feel like doing.
+I can't always do that.
+But never is not an option.
+I'll keep going with scala today.

+Stress definitely makes my skin worse.
+When I'm stressed, I eat worse and have generally worse habits.

+## 3 things I'm Grateful for
+- the opportunity to be a light to friends and family
+- the opportunity to build a family foundation on an amazon salary
+- the opportunity to overcome health issue

+## Goals
+- meditate
+- have fun with scala leetcode

+## Schedule & Distraction Log
+1-4:     scala leetcode
+4-4.5:   meditate
+4.5-8.5: scala leetcode

+## Batched Internet Searches

+## Recap
+I'm disappointed with the work I've done this week.
+My short-term desire not to study is less than my long-term.

+In the past, I've just had to suck it up and grit through it.
+I think I will need to do the same now.

+I can get everything else in line so my stress doesn't spiral out of control:
+- diet
+- exercise
+- sleep schedule
+- meditation

+## Goals
+- 4 hours study
+- workout
+- meditate
+- no sugar
+- 11pm bed

+These things make me more resilient to stress.

+I feel pressure.
+I'm 32.
+The dating pool is shrinking.
+I will start having to fight agist discrimination.
+It's imperative that I get a foothold in industry soon.

+At the same time, I need to take things day by day.
+Hour by hour.
+Like tom brady.
+That's how you avoid getting overwhelmed.

+It's time to activate insane mode.
+In college, I woke up everyday at 7am.
+I worked out.
+I studied daily.
+I got good grades.

+I can do that again.

+## CBT

+### Biased Thought

+#### Cognitive Distortions

+##### mental filter

+##### overgeneralization

+##### catastrophizing

+##### minimizing the positive

+### Reworded Thought

+## 3 things I'm Grateful for

+## Goals

+- meditate

+## Schedule & Distraction Log

+## Batched Internet Searches

+## Recap

+# 03-14-21

+## CBT

+### Biased Thought

+#### Cognitive Distortions

+##### mental filter

+##### overgeneralization

+##### catastrophizing

+##### minimizing the positive

+### Reworded Thought

+## 3 things I'm Grateful for

+## Goals

+- meditate

+## Schedule & Distraction Log

+## Batched Internet Searches

+## Recap